jesseeproductions/coupon-creator/readme.txt

 <h4>Coupon Options</h4>

 On the options page set default colors for new coupons.

-Also options for nofollow on the links and templates along with an option to hide the click to print link.
+Another option for nofollow on the links and templates along with an option to hide the click to print link.

-With Version 1.80 you can add custom css in the options and it will modify both the shortcode coupon and the print template.
+You can add custom css in the options and it will modify both the shortcode coupon and the print template.

-<h4>Coupon Creator Pro - Comming Soon</h4>
-New Features in the works include a visual editor to make coupons, background coupon images, editable link texts, more themes, more control from the settings page, custom css, premium support, and more!

 == Installation ==